fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5b.md

 ```

 The way that the component is used is slightly different from our previous components.
-The component has both an opening and a closing tags which surround a <i>LoginForm</i> component.
+The component has both opening and closing tags which surround a <i>LoginForm</i> component.
 In React terminology <i>LoginForm</i> is a child component of <i>Togglable</i>.

 We can add any React elements we want between the opening and closing tags of <i>Togglable</i>, like this for example: